sfdc-db-gmail/unlocked-packages/faq-unlocked-pkgs.md

 A package is a container of metadata.
 When you create a package, you specify some characteristic info about the package: name, description, metadata and namespace associated with it, package type and so on.

 **Package Version Creation**
 As your development team is working on some functionality, you, as a release manager, may want to take periodic snapshots of the functionality when it is in a functional state.
 Such snapshots are package versions.
 When the package version creation operation is executed, a copy of the current state of the metadata in the project folder (the directory specified in `force:package:create` command) is used to create the package version.
 You can create any number of package versions.
-Each version, once created, is immutable.
+Each version, once created, is immutable and can be installed in a Salesforce org.

 **Package Install**
 A package install is an operation whereby the metadata of a package is deployed to the target org.
 A package install is actually a package version install - it is the deployment of metadata contained in a specific package version of a package.
 A package is typically associated with 100s or even 1,000s of package versions.
-When you install a package, you specify which one of the many versions you intend to install.
-Install and deploy mean the same in this context.
+When you install a package, you specify which one of the many versions you intend to install. *Install* and *deploy* mean the same in this context.

 **Package Upgrade**
 Installing a version on top of a previously installed package version is a package upgrade.
 When you perform a package upgrade, the metadata of the new package version is deployed to the org.
 The package upgrade process can add new metadata to the org, modify existing metadata, and may even delete and deprecate some metadata depending on what’s there in the new version of the package.